onflow/flow-go/cmd/access/README.md

 1. Forwards transaction received from the client via the `SendTransaction` call to the collection node.
 2. Forwards all Script related calls (`ExecuteScriptAtLatestBlock`, `ExecuteScriptAtBlockID` and `ExecuteScriptAtBlockHeight`) to one of the execution node
-3. Follows the block chain and locally caches transactions, collection and sealed blocks.
+3. Follows updates to the blockchain and locally caches transactions, collections, and sealed blocks.
 4. Reply to client API calls for information such as `GetBlockByID`, `GetCollectionByID`, `GetTransaction` etc.